Announcing the Reader Voracious Novel19 Class!

 Publication date: October 15, 2019

 Why I chose this book: You had me at “Aegon Targaryen and Hermione Granger with dragons, set in the aftermath of a bloody revolution.”
-I absolutely love Plato’s Republic and am so intrigued for this story!
+I absolutely love Plato’s Republic and am so intrigued by this story!

 From the author: I think FIREBORNE would be perfect for people who liked the high-stakes military training of Ender’s Game, the dragons of How to Train Your Dragon, and the romance of Ember in the Ashes.
 Also, if you’ve ever rooted for an orphaned aristocrat rising from the bottom on sheer charisma–or, alternatively, struggled to compete with someone who had that kind of charisma, while you doubted yourself–you might find something to like in my two main characters, Lee and Annie.
 Lee’s the boy I grew up reading about; Annie’s the student I tended to be.